 Right now, subscribing to ExpressVPN lets you save 49% OFF its regular price.
 On top of that, you get 3 EXTRA MONTHS!
 That means that now’s the best time to act and protect your torrenting activities.

-Finally, we’re ready to jump deep into helping you discover how to use torrent files step-by-step.
-So, make sure to keep on reading.
+Finally, we're ready to jump deep into helping you discover how to use torrents safely in 2021.

 Step 1: Find & Install a Torrent Client

 Before you can download P2P files, you need to install an application capable of downloading torrents.
 No matter if you use Windows, macOS, or Linux, you won’t find this option enabled by default on your operating system.
 It means that in order for your computer to recognize and download torrents, it needs to have access to a torrent client.

 So, the first step is to download and install an application that handles torrents.
 We have recently published an article that deals with the best torrent clients overall.
 You can also check the best torrent clients for macOS.
 As you'll see, many of those applications come free-of-charge (some of those are premium-priced, though).
 In addition, these are lightweight applications that can run on just about any machine.

 Also, installing a torrent client is done in the same way as installing any application on your computer.
 We'll also advise you to download torrent clients from their official websites, as this is the best way to avoid malware.
 You don't want to end up with a modified torrent client that takes advantage of your privacy.
 So, download your chosen P2P client and install it on your computer, and then continue reading this guide.

 No matter if you want to download an application, movie, or music, you first need to have a torrent file at your disposal.
 This is where torrent tracker sites come into play.
 What you need to understand is that these websites don’t host any content.
 Instead, they serve as repositories of torrent files that point to data on other people’s computers.
 There are two types of torrent tracker sites: